Home » Training » Graduate and Post-graduate Students » Postdoctoral Fellowship

 - Other duties as assigned by the Counseling Center.

 Supervision and Training Provided to the Post-doctoral Fellow

-- Two hours of weekly individual supervision with a licensed clinical psychologist, focusing on clinical and supervisory work.
+- Two hours of weekly individual supervision with a clinical psychologist who has been licensed a minimum of three years, focusing on clinical and supervisory work.

 - Attendance at Professional Issues Seminar and participation on Counseling Center committees are additional options available to Fellows.